Keyboard shortcuts

 }

-2.4 Conclusion
+2.3 Conclusion

-In the next section, we will learn how to expose the plugin to JavaScript.
+Next, you'll learn how to expose the plugin to JavaScript.

 3. NAPI Bindings

-3.1 Expose the plugin to JavaScript
+3.1 Expose the Plugin to JavaScript

 Add these dependencies to your Cargo.toml: